 Proteins are considered as building blocks of the body.
 We all require protein in our diets since they are very important.
-Protein is necessary for muscular growth, the healing process, infection resistance which causes immunity and can improve overall health.
+A protein diet in kidney diseases is necessary for muscular growth, the healing process, infection resistance which causes immunity and can improve overall health.
 Protein requirements differ depending on your age, gender, and overall health which is from individual to individual.
 Proteins are made up of amino acids.
 Amino acids are divided into two types, that is essential amino acids and non-essential amino acids.

 Essential amino acids are a group of amino acids that should be provided from the diet, whereas non-essential amino acids are not needed in the diet, they can be synthesized from essential amino acids or in the body by other mechanisms themselves.
 Protein can be from both animal and plant sources in the diet.
 When you have kidney illness, knowing what to eat is crucial.
 Kidneys assist to preserve the proper mix of nutrients and minerals in your blood and body by filtering wastes produced by the meals you eat.